Bhagavad Gita Chapter 17 Verse 27 Meaning

 What is the main idea of Bhagavad Gita 17.27?

 Steadfastness in sacrifice, austerity, and gift is also called 'Sat', and action in connection with these, or for the sake of the Supreme, is also called 'Sat'.
-This verse emphasizes faith with clarity and purpose.
+Situated within the chapter on Three Divisions of Faith, this verse contributes to the Gita's exploration of the three types and its...

 How can I apply Bhagavad Gita 17.27 in daily life?